2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

 Genetic testing is increasingly prescribed to people diagnosed with breast cancer, not only those with high familial risk.
 Unfortunately, few healthcare professionals are experienced in genetic testing and may face challenges when they discuss the complex test results, the consequences of a high-risk diagnosis (such as testing positive for an abnormal BRCA1 gene), and implications for family members.
 Dr. Fallowfield is exploring ways to enable clinicians and genetic counselors to discuss challenging topics such as genetic risk and testing in ways patients can more easily understand.
-These efforts will enable patients with breast cancer to make informed choices about the treatment options available to them.
+Her team is also determining ways to address the informational gaps, unmet care, and support needs of women with metastatic breast cancer (MBC).
+She hopes the results of her studies will ease the anxiety experienced by women with high-risk genetic susceptibility to breast cancer or MBC and empower them to make informed decisions about their treatment options.

 Progress Thus Far